Clovelly: an English Original

 Located in north Devon, along the banks of the Bristol Channel, Clovelly can also be accurately labeled as distinctly special, undeniably spectacular and truly unforgettable.
 When you arrive in Clovelly, close your eyes and tap your shoes – just like Dorothy did in The Wizard of Oz.
 When you open your eyes, you won’t be in Kansas anymore.
 Instead, you will be standing in a part of the world that hearkens back to a bygone era.

 The Clovelly experience begins as you trek along the steep steps of the pedestrianized main street that take you to Clovelly’s harbor front and Bideford Bay, an outlet to the Bristol Channel.
-As you descend on the cobbled, terraced streets, be aware that each of the buildings is architecturally listed – in other words, placed on the Statutory List of Buildings of Special Architectural or Historic Interest in the United Kingdom.
+As you descend on the cobbled, terraced streets, be aware that each of the buildings is architecturally listed – in other words, placed on the National Heritage List for England.

 Visiting Clovelly is like walking back in time.
 There’s a sense of peace and tranquility to the pace of life in this ever-so-precious coastal community.